aurelia-v-grid/vGridDocs/chap01/grid_columns.md

 ```

-**"column.bind"** describes the situation where you bind an array to one of the attributes in the main ```v-grid``` element.
+**"columns.bind"** describes the situation where you bind an array to one of the attributes in the main ```v-grid``` element.
 This option is provided for the case where you do not want to write any HTML code at all and do the most of your actions in your model.

 ```html
 <v-grid>